Nutcracker soldiers deliver Xmas trees to your home

 The company offers a choice of two tree varieties: fragrant Balsalm Fir and long-lasting Cook’s Blue Balsalm Fir.
 Various sizes are available, from tabletop trees to 10-foot giants.
 Customers can choose from three levels of quality as well: premium (‘perfect’ trees), economical (slight imperfections) and outdoor trees.
 They are all cut from the farm just one week before delivery.
 Refunds are available for damaged trees.
 Prices vary depending on the type of tree ordered, but range between $40 and $65 in the Montreal area for a premium tree.

 “We try to have a Christmas tree delivered for the same price you can get one at the store,” Thibault said.

 For those who want to select their own tree, the company offers a pick-your-own selection at the Canadian Tire at Quartier Dix30 in Brossard.
 Customers can select their tree and have it delivered to their home at a later date.

 The company services an area from Montreal to Sherbrooke, and as far north as Quebec City.
-The service is also available in Ottawa, Toronto, Hamilton and Mississauga.
-Orders are placed between Oct.
-10 and Dec.
-17, and trees are delivered on weekends between Nov.
-28 to Dec.
-19. There is also a fundraising option for schools and community organizations, which Thibault said can raise as much as $20 per tree.
+The service is also available in Ottawa and Toronto.
+Orders are placed up until Dec.
+16, and trees are delivered on weekends between Nov.
+24 to Dec.
+16, 2018.
+There is also a fundraising option for schools and community organizations, which Thibault said can raise as much as $20 per tree.

 Thibault noted that there are several benefits to natural trees over artificial, especially if you consider what happens to the tree after Christmas.
 Real trees can be composted, but artificial trees cannot be recycled.
 According to research cited by the David Suzuki Foundation, families who choose an artificial tree need to keep it for more than 20 years to offset the environmental impacts of its production and eventual disposal in a landfill for it to be greener than a real tree.